 One key component of teacher compensation is health insurance.
 It gets less attention than salaries and pensions, but as the costs of health care rise, this issue will become increasingly visible.
-This month, Teacher Trendline uses data from the Teacher Contract Database to examine how much of the health insurance premium is covered by school districts and how this has changed over the last four years.
+This month, District Trendline uses data from the Teacher Contract Database to examine how much of the health insurance premium is covered by school districts and how this has changed over the last four years.

 Coverage of health insurance premiums